Basic Algorithm Templates

 }

-—— Template problem AcWing 853.
-Shortest Path with Edge Limits Time complexity O(nm), n represents the number of vertices, m represents the number of edges
+—— Template Problem AcWing 858.
+Prim Algorithm for Minimum Spanning Tree Time complexity is O(n2+m), n represents the number of points, m represents the number of edges

 1